-- Virtual public schools – Many states now offer a free online option that will allow your child to take public schools courses at home.
+- Virtual public schools - Many states now offer a free online option that will allow your child to take public school courses at home.

 What to Look for in a School

 In the field of education, the teacher attrition rate is sometimes known as the teacher turnover rate.
 This rate of turnover can often indicate the level of teacher satisfaction at the school or in the district.
-A study in the American Educational Research Journal indicates that a high teacher turnover rate usually harms student achievement.
+Past research by the American Educational Research Journal has indicated that a high teacher turnover rate usually harms student achievement.